microsoft/ai-at-edge/docs/_docs/0100-AI_at_Edge.md

 Traditional Internet of Things architecture

 ## Intelligent Edge
-Intelligent Edge is a term used to refer bringing the cloud (processing AI algorithms and taking actions based on the data) to the device itself.
+Intelligent Edge is a term used to refer bringing the capabilities that have traditionally existed in the cloud, processing AI algorithms and taking actions based on the data, to the device itself.
 In this set up services are typically defined in the cloud, containerized and deployed to one or many devices.
 Being able to run “AI@Edge” has multiple benefits:

 ### Faster decision making:
 - There are multiple scenarios where a device cannot wait for the round trip to the cloud and back for actions.
 A perfect example would be a self-driving car that needs to make decisions locally in milliseconds.